jbarroso/clean-code/README.md

 ## Vertical Formatting
 Small files are easier to understand than large files.

-It is possible to buld significand system(junit, tomcat, ant, fitnesse) with files between **200-500 lines.**
+It is possible to build significand system(junit, tomcat, ant, fitnesse) with files between **200-500 lines.**
 ## The Newspaper Metaphor
 **We would like a source file to be like a newspaper article**:
 - At the top you expect a headline
-- The first paragraph gives you a sypnopsis  of the whole story.
+- The first paragraph gives you a synopsis  of the whole story.
 - As you continue down-ward the details increase

 In a source file:
-high-level concepts and algoriths => lowest level functios and details
+high-level concepts and algorithms => lowest level functions and details

 ## Vertical Openness Between Concepts
 * line => expression or clause.